 Narelle’s Professional Background

 - Member Australia and New Zealand Infertility Counsellors Association (MANZICA)

 - Fellow College Health Psychology (FCHP)

-Narelle is committed to the ongoing professional development of psychologists and counsellors, as a means to ensure the best possible service delivery for clients.
-She has demonstrated this commitment by conceiving and coordinating the professional development workshop program Essential Topics in Psychology which ran statewide for three years.
-Furthermore she has assisted in the organisation and management of a number of national psychology conferences.
-She has presented inservice workshops on a range of topics including fertility, grief and loss, sexual abuse, and clinical initiatives in maternal mental health care to a range of practitioners, NGOs and Government service providers.
-She has undertaken postgraduate research and coursework study in psychology and has lectured psychologists engaged in both undergraduate and postgraduate study at UQ, QUT, ACU and Shaftson University.
-Narelle provides clinical and health psychology supervision and mentoring to psychology students and registered psychologists.
+Narelle is committed to the ongoing professional development of psychologists and has presented nationally and internationally on a range of topics including fertility, grief and loss, sexual abuse, and clinical initiatives in maternal mental health care.
+She has undertaken postgraduate research and coursework study in psychology and has lectured postgraduate psychology students at UQ, QUT, ACU and Shaftson University.
+Narelle provides clinical supervision and mentoring to psychology students and registered psychologists.

 University of Queensland

 Bachelor of Arts (Honours) in the Field of Psychology.
 (UQ 1994)